New study casts doubt on the benefit of Seattle's $15 minimum wage

 "One piece of legislation after another, in a very progressive city, can add up," Fugere said.

-He loves his city, but said he's hesitant to expands his operation there.
+He loves his city, but said he's hesitant to expand his operation there.

 "If I were to open another restaurant today, I would not open it in Seattle," Fugere said.
 "In fact, I'm looking elsewhere."